bollu/bollu.github.io/README.md

 1. My generator is a real compiler, so I get errors on math and markdown malformation.
-2. I can write math that loads instantly on your browser, using no MathJax or KaTeX or any client side processing, which looks like this:
+2. I can write math that _loads_ instantly on your browser, using no MathJax, KaTeX or any client side processing, _nor_ the need to fetch images, which looks like this:

 $$
 h(x) \equiv